 Available process time is dictated predominately by bit rate, clock frequency, and code execution.
 Since code execution varies depending on the state within the LIN driver and there being many states, generating a single equation for process time is unrealistic.
 A much simpler solution is to test the process time.
-Figure 1 shows the approximate average available process time for a node running at 8 MHz.
+Figure 1 shows the approximate average available process time for Fosc equal to the nominal internal oscillator frequency, 4 MHz.